 I am the mother of a four-month-old infant, so, of course, my first concern was safety.

 After looking into this mattress for a short time, I quickly learned about claims that a toxic white powder was being used on these mattresses during production.

 The Dreaded “Purple Powder”

-The white colored powder is a polyethylene based powder that purple uses in their mattresses, pillows, and other products which feature their “Hyper Elastic Polymer.”
-This powder has a very specific purpose.
-This powder is used to keep the mattress (or pillow) from sticking to itself when compressed for shipping.
+The white-colored powder is a polyethylene-based powder that purple uses in their mattresses, pillows, and other products which feature their “Hyper Elastic Polymer.”
+This powder has a very specific purpose—it is used to keep the mattress (or pillow) from sticking to itself when compressed for shipping.

 Is It Safe?

 The powder is polyethylene copolymer.
 Polyethylene is literally the most common form of plastic produced in the world and is used extensively in products that you already have all over your home.

 This form of plastic is used in food containers, water bottles, cosmetics and much more.
 It is even used in medical devices that are implanted under the skin and children’s chew toys.
 Your kid might be sucking on a pacifier right now which is most likely made from polyethylene.
 This type of plastic is the basically the definition of non-toxic.

 After much research it became abundantly clear: I was exposed to this type of plastic far more in my daily life than just the mattress I slept on.
 Of course this made me feel much better so I told myself I would be on the lookout for any powder in the mattress once I ordered it.
 Would the powder explode out in a terrifying cloud?
 Would there be a residue over the entire mattress?
 Or would it basically be non-existent?